 Deposits at banks and credit unions can both be insured against institutional failure.
 Whether your coverage comes through the FDIC vs. NCUA depends on where you keep your accounts.
 Credit unions are likely insured by NCUA, or the National Credit Union Administration.

 The Federal Deposit Insurance Corporation insures deposits at member banks up to $250,000 per depositor, per account ownership type, per financial institution.
 You may qualify for more deposit insurance if you have accounts in different ownership categories that meet FDIC requirements.
 This insurance reassures you that your checking account is safe.

 The National Credit Union Administration insures deposits at member credit unions up to $250,000 per depositor.
 Member deposits held in jointly-owned accounts are insured up to $250,000 as well.

 Credit unions and banks can offer a different range of features and benefits for draft accounts and checking accounts, respectively.
 There can be a significant difference between what is a premium checking account at a bank and what constitutes a premium share draft account at a credit union, for example.
 Comparing what’s included with share draft and checking accounts can help you decide which one is better for your needs.

 Deciding to open a checking account or a share draft account can help you get a better handle on your money.
 Both share draft accounts and checking accounts make it easy to deposit funds, pay bills, withdraw cash, or make purchases as needed.

-If you’d like to manage money online, you might consider banking with SoFi where you can get checking and savings in one convenient place.
-And when you open a bank account online at SoFi with direct deposit, you’ll earn a super competitive APY (annual percentage yield) and skip the usual fees.
+If you’d like to manage money online, you might consider banking with SoFi, where you can get checking and savings in one convenient place.
+And when you open a bank account online at SoFi with direct deposit, you’ll earn a competitive APY and skip the usual fees.